 What makes you think I might have stomach cancer?How can we determine whether or not I have stomach cancer?Could you explain the tests I need?How accurate are the test results?

-What kinds of treatments are appropriate for me?Will I need more than one type of treatment?How long will my treatments last?What are the potential side effects/complications of the treatments?What is the chance that the recommended treatments will cure my stomach cancer?How will we know whether the treatments have been effective or not?While I’m receiving treatment for stomach cancer, will I be able to participate in my usual activities?Can you help me weigh out the benefit of the treatments versus the effect they may have on my quality of life?
+What kinds of treatments are appropriate for me?Will I need more than 1 type of treatment?How long will my treatments last?What are the potential side effects/complications of the treatments?What is the chance that the recommended treatments will cure my stomach cancer?How will we know whether the treatments have been effective or not?While I’m receiving treatment for stomach cancer, will I be able to participate in my usual activities?Can you help me weigh the benefit of the treatments versus the effect they may have on my quality of life?

-What kinds of lifestyle changes can I make to help my body be stronger and healthier, so that I can work with the treatments to fight stomach cancer?What kinds of lifestyle changes might make me more comfortable while I’m going through treatments?Do you have recommendations for any support groups for my family and me as we go through this?
+What kinds of lifestyle changes can I make to help my body be stronger and healthier, so that I can work with the treatments to fight stomach cancer?What kinds of lifestyle changes might make me more comfortable while I’m going through treatments?Do you have recommendations for any support groups for my family and I as we go through this?

 Is my cancer confined to the stomach, or is it elsewhere in my body as well?What kind of prognosis does my kind of stomach cancer have?How do my other medical conditions affect my prognosis?Once I’ve completed treatments, what will we do to monitor for a return of the cancer?